xmos/sw_usb_audio/doc/rst/app_216_mc.rst

 multi-channel ADC (Cirrus Logic CS5368) giving 8 channels of analogue output and 8 channels of analogue input.

 Configuration of both the DAC and ADC takes place using I2C.
-The design uses the I2C lib `lib_i2c <http://www.github.com/xmos/lib_i2c>`_.
+The design uses `lib_i2c <http://www.github.com/xmos/lib_i2c>`_.

 The reset lines of the DAC and ADC are connected to bits 1 and 6 of `PORT 8C` respectively.